okviz/okviz.github.io/_mydocs/synoptic-panel/index.md

 <img src="images/synoptic-panel.png" width="550" class="naked">

-The first version of Synoptic Panel was released in 2015 as part of the **Power BI Best Visual Contest**, where it won first prize.
-The Pro version is the latest and most advanced version of the visual, which replace the previous legacy version.
+The first version of Synoptic Panel was released in 2015 as part of the *Power BI Best Visual Contest*, where it won first prize.

+**The v2.0 is the latest and most advanced version of the visual**, which replace the previous legacy version.
 This version has been rewritten starting from scratch in 2024 to take advantage of the latest Power BI APIs and to provide a more robust and flexible solution, including new features and improvements.

 > Do you know what a Power BI custom visual is?
 Here is a [quick introduction](../get-started/custom-visuals.md) to help you understand the concept.